top of page

 description

 Located in the Borough of Ealing, London this town house is common of the era cheaply constructed and lacking character.
-Fellow collaborators Riz & Farah's lifestyle has meant the house doesn’t work for them anymore, they needed a new dimension.
-Our new intervention will reinvigorate a tired kitchen / dining space allowing the creation of a modest garden room at the ground floor.
-A highly sustainable new hybrid structure uses 95% timber an open grid lattice forms the rational clean lines of the space.
+Our intervention will reinvigorate a tired kitchen / dining space allowing the creation of a modest extension at the ground floor.
 Minimised the amount of steel and concrete used in the structure and foundations was key to ensure this building has a low carbon footprint.
+Constructed with a highly sustainable hybrid structure which uses 95% timber.
+We therefore worked with engineers to establish a clever design which only required a cemfree precast land beam instead of a traditional foundation footing.
+The extension is formed from rational interior and exterior panels which sit between the primary hybrid structure.
+The structure is expressed into a grid that highlights the facetted soffit panels.

 materials

-Within the grid faceted panels form a perforated soffit back lite these facets form a elegant light feature.
 Inspired by our collaborators travels these facets mimic a night beneath an Arabian night sky creating an atmospheric setting.
-The connection to garden and nature is formed by morphing the line between inside and outside.
-Planting is encourage to grow inside to allow that closer connection to nature .
+This is acheived by perforations in the faceted soffit panels which are back lit creating a ambient glow in the evenings.
+Planters either side of the level change which forms the theshold to the extension allows nature to soften the boundary of house and garden.
 The exterior uses bespoke pressed recycled aluminium cladding sprayed with a texturising paint to allow over time a pertina of mosses and lichens to form encouraging biodiversity.
 Further to this a seasonal blossoming sedum green roof replaces the footprint of garden taken away by the intervention to rebalance the local ecosystem.

 collaboration